autumnlikescode/BatchDeobfuscator/README.md

 # Batch Deobfuscation Script

-This repository contains a batch script designed to deobfuscate other batch files that have been obfuscated using the `certutil` command.
+This repository contains a batch script designed to deobfuscate other batch files that have been obfuscated using the `certutil` method.
 The script reverses the obfuscation process and reconstructs the original batch file.

 ## How It Works